 The Battle of Bunker Hill took place during the Seige of Boston, which lasted from April 19, 1775 until March 17, 1776 when the British were finally routed and forced to flee the city.

 June 17th is the official state holiday and is observed in Boston (although not in the rest of Massachusetts or elsewhere in the US).
-The parade takes place on the Sunday on or before June 17.
+The parade always takes place on a Sunday on or before June 17.

-Boston's favorite ice cream fest, Scooper Bowl, dishes out 10 or so tons of ice cream, gelato, frozen yogurt, and sorbet in this 3-day fundraiser at City Hall Plaza.
+Boston's favorite ice cream fest, Scooper Bowl, normally dishes out 10 or so tons of ice cream, gelato, frozen yogurt, and sorbet in this popular 3-day fundraiser at City Hall Plaza.

 Scooper Bowl raises money for the Jimmy Fund to benefit cancer research at Dana-Farber.
-Not only do you get to eat all you want of the ice cream donated by the nation's top frozen dessert companies, but you can vote afterward for your favorite among the 30 or so different flavors on offer.
+Not only do you get to eat all you want of the ice cream donated by the nation's top frozen dessert companies, but you can vote afterward for your favorite among the 50+ different flavors on offer.

 Where: City Hall Plaza, Boston